Mathematics

 In Reception:

-• Our curriculum also provides rich opportunities for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measure.
-A shape or concept is taught per week e.g. side, circle, face, cube, long, as this allows pupils to learn the vocabulary and definition and apply this to their learning.
+- Our curriculum also provides rich opportunities for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measure.
+A shape or concept is taught per week e.g. side, circle, face, cube, longer, as this allows pupils to learn the vocabulary and definition and apply this to their learning.

 Early Years Foundation Stage: End of Year Assessment